Minoru/blog.tty8.org/posts/2012-04-13-i-have-no-memory-of-this-code.markdown

 ---
-title: [image/png] I have no memory of this code
+title: "[image/png] I have no memory of this code"
 language: english
 ---